 Important: You will not receive notifications from alarms until you confirm the subscription.

-Test that Alarms will be sent to your Slack Alarm channel
+5. Test that alarms will be sent to your Slack alarm channel

 Now we want to verify we have everything wired up correctly and that alarms will indeed go to our Slack alarm channel.
 We can do this by using the AWS command line interface (see here).